HalleyYoung/animal_guess/README.txt

 To install, enter "make" in a command line.

-To run, enter "./guess_animal" or "guess_animal.exe" in the command line.
+To run, enter "./animal_guess" or "animal_guess.exe" in the command line.